Suggested Daily Meal Plan

-- A layer of berries, usually fresh blueberries but sometimes strawberries, raspberries or blackberries, or as back-up dried cranberries.
+A layer of berries, usually fresh blueberries, but sometimes strawberries, raspberries or blackberries, or as back-up dried cranberries.
 About ¼ cup.

-- A layer of ground flaxseed, chia seeds or hemp seeds.
+A layer of ground flaxseed, chia seeds or hemp seeds.

-- Unsweetened almond milk or coconut milk for added moisture.
+Unsweetened almond milk or coconut milk for added moisture.
 Will use whole cow’s milk if that is all that is available.

 After these high protein foods, I may have a banana and/or an orange.
 The sugar in these fruits is absorbed more slowly after eating protein.

-A salad, preferably a spinach salad with other vegetables (especially avocado and tomatoes), nuts, berries and a protein such as shrimp, salmon or chicken breast.
+If I have lunch a salad, preferably with spinach and other vegetables, avocado, nuts, berries and a protein such as shrimp, salmon or chicken breast.
 No croutons!
-Water, coffee or tea.

-Water and one glass of red wine (other alcohol may be used but avoid the grains such as wheat in beer).
+Water and one glass of red wine other alcohol may be used but avoid the grains such as wheat in beer.
 An ultra-light beer is acceptable, as is white wine.

 A modest amount of dark chocolate or fruit may be taken for dessert with the glass of wine.
 Look for at least 70% cocoa in the dark chocolate.